 This hearty vegan meatloaf has the best texture and it's so flavorful!
 It's loaded with vegetables and lentils, it has a delicious meaty flavor, and it can be served with a tangy tomato glaze or mushroom gravy.
 This comfort food meal is sure to become a family favorite!

-I've been working on perfecting this homemade vegan meatloaf recipe for years.
-The first time I made our favorite vegan meatballs, I thought, "wow, this would also make a great base for vegan meatloaf!"
+This mushroom lentil loaf is moist, but not mushy, and it's tender, but it won't fall apart when sliced.
 This loaf is loaded with oats, lentils, and quinoa for the perfect texture + mushrooms and a variety of seasonings and condiments that add so much flavor!

-This mushroom lentil loaf is moist, but not mushy, and it won't fall apart or crumble when sliced.
-Slather it in tangy tomato glaze or mushroom gravy and serve it with scalloped potatoes and green peas for a veganized version of a classic comfort food dinner any night of the week.
-It also makes an impressive main course for your Thanksgiving feast or Christmas dinner!
+Slather it in tangy tomato glaze or vegan mushroom gravy and serve it with vegan scalloped potatoes and green peas for a veganized version of classic comfort food for dinner any night of the week!

 Tools You'll Need